 As Tony leaves, the rest of the Sharks come to the stage to discuss the day’s events.
-Bernardo grumbles about Tony, remarking that he, the son of Polish immigrants, is considered an American because he was born on the mainland, but Puerto Ricans are treated as second-class citizens.
-The men and women start to argue about life in America, the boys complaining about its racism and economic limitations, the girls loving it for the new comforts they enjoy.
-The boys depart in a huff, leaving Anita and the girls to sing “America,” in which they decry the island they left behind and celebrate the new life they enjoy on the mainland.
+Bernardo grumbles about being treated as second-class citizens while Tony, the son of Polish immigrants, is treated like a “real” American.
+The men and women start to argue about life in America, the men complaining about its racism and economic limitations, the women loving it for the new comforts they enjoy.
+The boys depart in a huff, leaving Anita and the girls to sing “America,” a celebration the new life they enjoy on the mainland.

-At Doc’s, members of the Jets anxiously await the war council and bicker with Doc, who laments the way the boys spend their time fighting amongst each other.
-Riff and his lieutenant, Diesel, arrive with their girlfriends in tow.
-Riff sings “Cool“ in order to lower the temperature in the room and make sure the Jets have their wits about them when the Sharks show up.
+At Doc’s, members of the Jets anxiously await the war council and bicker with the old man, who laments the way the boys spend their time fighting amongst each other.
+Riff arrives and sings “Cool“ in order to lower the temperature in the room and make sure the Jets have their wits about them when the Sharks show up.
 The Sharks arrive in due time and begin the negotiations for the rumble.
 They settle on the following night under the highway, and are just about to determine the weapons when Tony steps in.
-He chastises them all and says the only way to settle this is to have a one-on-one fight between the best men from each group.
-The gangs agree but Riff pulls a bit of trickery by nominating Diesel as their best fighter, rather than himself.
+He criticizes them all and says the only way to settle this is to have a one-on-one fight between the best men from each group.
+The gangs agree but Riff pulls a bit of trickery by nominating his right hand man, Diesel, as their best fighter, rather than himself.
 As Bernardo reconsiders what he signed up for, Detective Schrank butts in.
 He dismisses the Sharks with some racist epithets and turns on the Jets, claiming to be on their side while clearly trying to get more details about the rumble.
 The Jets refuse to spill the beans and Schrank leaves.
-With the store emptied out, Tony helps Doc clean up and then confesses he is very much in love.

 The following day, Tony meets Maria at the bridal shop as planned.
 Anita is there, too, but promises to say nothing about their rendezvous so long as Maria is back home shortly.
-With Anita gone, Maria convinces Tony to go to the rumble that night and stop it entirely: no fist fight, no nothing.
+With Anita gone, Maria convinces Tony to go to the rumble that night and stop it entirely.
 Tony agrees and together they plot out their future.
 With the help of dummies and bridal clothes, they imagine meeting each other’s parents, setting a wedding party, and getting married.
 Their pantomime culminates with the song “One Hand, One Heart,” in which they pledge their undying love to one another.

 With a momentous night ahead, the whole Company joins together to sing a reprise of “Tonight.”
 The Jets and the Sharks celebrate the coming rumble and the opportunity to assert their dominance over the neighborhood.
 Tony and Maria sing of the beautiful night they will share together.
 Excitement for the next few hours runs high.